alexlance/fug/README.md

 Why not fig?
 ------------

-1. I don't like fig.
+1. I just don't like fig.
-2. It feels slow.
-See 1.
-3. No support for `docker run --add-host` (yet)
+2. No support for `docker run --add-host` (yet).
-4. Bad debugging experiences
+3. Bad debugging experiences.
-5. No support for environment variables in the config file.
+4. No support for environment variables in the config file.
-6. Can't stop and start individual containers without bringing down all of them, ridiculous!
+5. Can't stop and start individual containers without bringing down all of them, ridiculous!

 Usage